jangelini/geneticae/cran-comments.md

-## First submission to CRAN
+## New submission to CRAN
-This is a new release to CRAN, and my first re-submission, having fixed these two things mentioned by CRAN's team in their email:
+This is a new release to CRAN, having changed these two things:

-* Added references in the description field of the DESCRIPTION file.
+*Changed default option to "symmetrical" in the SVP argument of the GGEmodel() function.

-* Unwrapped examples from unnecessary \donrun{} blocks.
+*Changed agridat package from Imports to Suggests in DESCRIPTION file.

 ## Test environments
 * local ubuntu 20.04, R 4.1.0